DJAxel/nodejs-learning/README.md

 Notes can be found in the `notes` folder.

-Projects or assignment can be found in the folders starting with `section_` followed by their section number.
+Assignments can be found in the folders starting with `assignment_` followed by their number.